-Deferred taxes correspond to the impact on tax recoverable / payable in future years resulting from deductible or taxable temporary differences between the balance sheet value of assets and liabilities and their tax base, used to determine taxable income.
-Deferred taxes are calculated based on the tax rate in force or substantially in force at the financial reporting date, and which is estimated to be applicable at the date of realization of the deferred tax assets or at the date of payment of the deferred tax liabilities.
+Deferred tax reflects the impact on tax recoverable/ payable in future periods as a result of deductible or taxable temporary differences between the carrying amounts of assets and liabilities and their tax base, used in the determination of taxable profit.
+Deferred tax is calculated using tax rates that have been enacted or substantively enacted by the reporting date and are expected to apply on the date when the deferred tax assets are recovered or the deferred tax liabilities are settled.